 This culminates in what I believe is the most beautiful scene in any Phantom adaptation.
 The trap is set, and Christine performs Faust on stage to lure the Phantom out of hiding.
 During the final number, the Phantom stumbles to his balcony and begins to sing Faust’s solo.
 In the context of the opera, it’s when Faust confesses his love to Marguerite before she dies in prison.
 However, the show reverses this order.
 The Phantom is dying, and Christine is confessing her love to him.
 It is a powerful scene and enough to bring anyone to tears.

 It is not a monster film in a traditional sense, but it does find humanity within monstrosity, while also suggesting that these terms are fluid.

-Unlike the previous entry, this adaptation goes hard on the violence.
-The Phantom doesn’t wear a mask.
+Unlike the previous entry, this adaptation goes to an extreme level of violence.
+This Phantom doesn’t wear a mask.
 He sews pieces of skin onto his face while looking at a picture of Christine.
 Also, the Phantom is played by Robert Englund, the same actor who played Freddy Kruger in Nightmare on Elm Street.
 It’s an amazing horror film, but not for those with a weak constitution.